Sometimes the best way to see problems with yourself is to watch someone else act exactly like you do.

 Keep that in perspective.
 It’s great that you’re not alone.

-Consider this as you communicate with people to build the connection
+Consider this to build the connection with people

 What is it about your work specifically that is remarkable?

 What completely unique and uncommon thing makes you stand out from others who are doing similar work?

 These are the pieces of your communication that need to come out with new people who are being introduced to your work.

 Where I see “Too-Serious” play out the most

 Music submissions are the prime place where I experience my old behaviors play out, and it’s mostly in a digital format.
 Not every artist who submits music gets accepted.